Attach an independent EIP to a pod

 Note

-The ack-extend-network-controller component calls Alibaba Cloud APIs to create resources.
-You must configure the required permissions in RAM (Resource Access Management), install ack-extend-network-controller from the Marketplace, and then use annotations to create and associate EIPs with specific pods.
+ack-extend-network-controller calls Alibaba Cloud APIs to create resources.
+Configure RAM permissions, install the component from the Marketplace, and use annotations to create and associate EIPs with pods.

 Create and associate EIPs with annotations

-1. Create an application, and then use annotations to create and associate an EIP with a specific pod.
+1. Create an application and use annotations to create and associate an EIP with a pod.

 Deployment